Describly/fastapi-tdd-user-authentication/README.md

 ### Installation & Configuration
-- Clone this repository in your local machine.
+- Clone this repository in your local machine by typing `git clone git@github.com:Describly/fastapi-starter-kit.git`.
 - Open the Terminal.
 - Run `docker volume create describly_mysql_data` to create a docker volue in you machine.
 Required to persist the mysql data.
 - Below will be your mysql connection details